-The safety of students, staff members, and campus visitors is of paramount importance.
-Therefore, students are expected to drive carefully at all times, observing all laws and speed limits while driving on school property and in the community.
-A student may forfeit his/her driving privileges on campus for violating the student vehicle policy.
+The safety of students, staff members, and campus visitors is paramount.
+Therefore, students are expected to drive carefully, observing all laws and speed limits while driving on school property and in the community.
+A student may forfeit their driving privileges on campus for violating the student vehicle policy.
 The following regulations apply to all motorized vehicles during school hours or at school activities:

-- Students driving motorized vehicles who desire to park in the school parking lot are required to register them with the school office.
+- Students driving motorized vehicles who desire to park in the school parking lot must register them with the school office.
 Student accident insurance does not cover accidents in personal vehicles.
-Calexico Mission School is not responsible for any vandalism or damage to vehicles or for items stolen from vehicles while parked on campus. - 2.
-Proof of vehicle insurance, vehicle registration, a signed Student Vehicle Contract, and driver's license is required to be on file in the school office before authorization can be granted for vehicles to be brought onto campus. - 3.
+Calexico Mission School is not responsible for any vandalism, damage to vehicles, or items stolen from vehicles while parked on campus. - 2.
+Proof of vehicle insurance, registration, a signed Student Vehicle Contract, and a driver's license must be on file in the school office before authorization can be granted for vehicles to be brought onto campus. - 3.
 Any vehicle parked on campus shall be parked in assigned spaces.
 The school does not assume responsibility for any damage or loss to vehicles. - 4.
-Vehicles may be used during school hours only by permission of the school administration.
-Students are not to leave campus during school hours for any reason unless prior arrangements have been made between parents and school administration. - 5.
+Vehicles may be used during school hours only with permission from the school administration.
+Students are not to leave campus during school hours for any reason unless prior arrangements have been made between parents and the school administration. - 5.
 Students may not borrow another student's vehicle.
 Vehicles are to be operated by their designated driver only. - 6.
-Students may not transport other students in their vehicles without written parental permission from all students involved. - 7.
+Students may only transport other students in their vehicles with written parental permission from all students involved. - 7.
 Students must abide by all CMS vehicle rules and regulations.
 Vehicles must be operated safely and legally at all times.